openpreserve/ViPER/README.md

 - download the tool installation package and install to `/usr/local/lib/<tool-name>`;
 - add any required symlinks to `/usr/local/bin` so that tool executables are effectively on the path; and
 - put an icon for the tool GUI on the desktop.

 Guide
 -----
 # Virtual Research Environment (VRE) Guide

 ## About VRE
 The virtual digital preservation research environment (VRE) is a pre-configured virtual machine environment with an installed set of digital preservation (DP) tools for use directly from your desktop.
 The VRE image was created by the [OPF](https://openpreservation.org/) and funded by the [Dutch Digital Heritage Network](https://www.netwerkdigitaalerfgoed.nl/en/).
 VRE works in conjunction with other Open Source applications including [Oracle Virtualbox](https://www.virtualbox.org/manual) that provides the basis for cross platform virtualisation and makes use of [Gnome](https://www.gnome.org/gnome-3/) that provides the default desktop environment.
-VRE supports the following DP tools:

-* Jhove
-* fido
-* veraPDF
-* Jypylyzer
-* Handbrake (Ffmpeg)

 ## Pre reqs
 In order to use the VRE you will need to:
 * check that your desktop has been set up to support virtualisation, this is done in your BIOS settings
 * download and install Oracle Virtualbox
 * download and install the VRE image

 ### Creating the VM environment

 #### Checking your desktop
 If you have a system administrator, ask them to check the BIOS settings on your desktop have been enabled for virtualisation.
 If not then this is usually done at startup, the process for doing this varies so refer to the manufacturer's instructions.
 Resources - [enabling virtualization in BIOS](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html)